Skip to content

 Table of Contents

-Farmers and rural communities in the Hawkesbury are being urged to be placed at the centre of Australia’s climate response, as growers across the country call for stronger, science-based climate policy and better coordination of climate change adaptation.
+Farmers and rural communities in the Hawkesbury are urging to be placed at the centre of Australia’s climate response, as growers across the country push for stronger, science-based climate policies and improved coordination of climate change adaptation.

-Farmers for Climate Action this week released an open letter to Prime Minister Anthony Albanese and federal opposition leaders, calling for bipartisan commitment to climate policies aligned with scientific advice and the establishment of a new national authority to oversee climate adaptation.
+This week, Farmers for Climate Action released an open letter addressed to Prime Minister Anthony Albanese and federal opposition leaders, calling for a bipartisan commitment to climate policies aligned with scientific advice.
+The letter also advocates for the creation of a new national authority to oversee climate adaptation efforts.

-The call comes as Hawkesbury farmers continue to recover from years of extreme weather, including repeated flooding along the Hawkesbury-Nepean River, prolonged drought and heatwaves that have placed pressure on crops, livestock and farm infrastructure.
+The call comes as Hawkesbury farmers continue to recover from years of extreme weather events, including repeated flooding along the Hawkesbury-Nepean River, prolonged droughts, and severe heatwaves.
+These conditions have placed mounting pressure on crops, livestock, and farm infrastructure.

-Farmers for Climate Action says the impacts extend beyond agricultural production, affecting mental health, insurance affordability and the long-term resilience of regional communities such as those in the Hawkesbury.
+Farmers for Climate Action highlights that climate impacts extend beyond agricultural production, affecting mental health, insurance affordability, and the long-term resilience of regional communities such as those in the Hawkesbury.

-Ms Morgan-Schmidt said while farmers were often the first to experience the impacts, climate change ultimately affected everyone.
+Ms Morgan-Schmidt added that while farmers often bear the first and harshest impacts, climate change ultimately affects all Australians.

-The open letter, which has been signed by more than 1,300 people, also calls for rural and regional communities to be prioritised during Australia’s transition to clean energy, ensuring local voices are included in planning and investment decisions.
+The open letter, signed by more than 1,300 people, also calls for rural and regional communities to be prioritised in Australia’s transition to clean energy, ensuring local voices are heard in planning and investment decisions.

 Emergency services veteran and former NSW Fire and Rescue Commissioner Greg Mullins AO AFSM, also a signatory, said better coordination and long-term planning were essential to improving resilience in fire- and flood-prone regions.